PlayFab Party text-to-speech and text input UX guidelines

-The PlayFab Party service gives creators more options for delivering great in-game chat experiences.
+The PlayFab Party library gives game creators the power to engage more players through accessible game chat options.
 It provides a means for voice chat to be transcribed to text and for text input to be converted to synthesized voice.
+You can implement a custom UI solution for these features in your title.
+On Xbox and Windows, you can use platform APIs to implement the relevant UI.

-This chart guides you through scenarios that players will experience when you enable speech-to-text, and text-to-speech features.
-It outlines user impact for three stages of the gaming experience:
+The following chart guides you through scenarios that players will experience when you enable speech-to-text and text-to-speech features.
+It outlines user impact for three stages of the gaming experience: initial setup, playing a game, and engaging in game chat.

 Enters MP lobby